matloff/regtools/UnbalancedClasses.md

 p<sub>i</sub> are unknown.**

-If we really don't know the true class probabilities p<sub>i</sub>, and artificially equalize the class sizes, we are at least getting an MLE.
+If we really don't know the true class probabilities p<sub>i</sub>, and artificially equalize the class sizes, we are at least getting a kind of MLE.
 However, what then is the practical meaning?
+Unless you are a subjective Bayesian (I am not), setting a flat prior, there is not much here.